I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cls_scan_context.md

 `pinfoContainer`

 A pointer to an array of <a href="..\wdm\ns-wdm-_cls_container_information.md">CLFS_CONTAINER_INFORMATION</a> structures.
 The <i>cContainers</i> parameter specifies the number of elements in this array.

-`plfoLog`

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff554316">LOG_FILE_OBJECT</a> structure that represents a CLFS log.

 ## Requirements